Carmen Capurro

+Carmen Capurro (born January 14, 1948) is a former American soccer player who earned two caps with the U.S. national team.
+He also played for the short lived Cincinnati Comets.

+International career

-Carmen Capurro is a former U.S. soccer player who earned two caps with the U.S. national team in 1973.
-His first game with the national team in a 1–0 loss to Poland on August 3, 1973, when he came on for Dan Califano in the 65th minute.
+His first game with the national team was a 1–0 loss to Poland on August 3, 1973.
+He came in for Dan Califano in the 65th minute.
 His second game was two days later, a 2–0 win over Canada.
-He came on for Mark Liveric.
+He came in for Mark Liveric.